tabarra/txAdmin/dev_notes.md

 - [x] deprecate discord custom commands and set process priority features
 - [x] remove the public ip setting and make the /status configurable
 - [x] redact discord token from the settings page for admins with only "settings.view" permission
-- [ ] fix serverlist not wiping after server shutting down
+- [x] fix serverlist not wiping after server shutting down

 > Soon™
+- [ ] change webserver token every time the server starts
 - [ ] tweak dashboard update checker behavior
 - [ ] add an fxserver changelog page
 - [ ] convert cl_logger.js to lua, and stop it when not in `monitorMode`